 Reply:

-The thesis very clearly states that the proposed models inherently suffer from loss of dimension where the full data is multi-dimensional and the proposed models are scalar.
-This restricts the use of the model to a class of problems where a single scalar decision or probability / distance or number is required to represent the complex dataset.
+The proposed models inherently suffer from loss of dimension when the full data is multi-dimensional as (?) the proposed models are scalar.
+(Comment: this sentence is not clear – need to rephrase) This restricts the use of the model to a class of problems where a single scalar decision, such as in terms of probability, distance or number is required to represent the complex dataset.
+However, this is also the most practical way to …. (i.e. explain why your proposed model, while not fully representative, is still very useful compared with existing technique.)

 Comment: